-In addition to internal quality auditing, MÜDEK also has itself evaluated by an external quality organization at least once every five (5) years.
-The agencies charged with such evaluation and the timing of the inspections shall be decided by the Executive Board, under due consideration of the requirements for MÜDEK's national and international recognition.
+In addition to internal quality auditing, MÜDEK is also evaluated by an external quality organization at least once every five (5) years.
+The agencies to be employed with such evaluation and the timing of the evaluations shall be decided by the Executive Board, under consideration of the requirements for MÜDEKs national and international recognition.

 ARTICLE 13 Transparency and Accountability

 MÜDEK is responsible for informing all stakeholders and the public about its program evaluation and accreditation activities.
-Hence, the following information and documents shall be published on MÜDEK's web page (www.mudek.org.tr):
+Hence, the following information and documents are published on MÜDEK's web page (www.mudek.org.tr):

 ARTICLE 14 Archiving of MÜDEK Documents